stefanialukaszewska/GCP_Secure_Multi-Tier_Architecture_with_IAM_and_Bastion_Host-/README.md

   - **Private Subnet:** Hosted workloads isolated from the internet.
   - **Management Subnet:** Dedicated for administrative tools and monitoring.

-- Secure Access Management: Deployment of a hardened Bastion Host serving as the single point of entry (Jump Server), utilizing IAM-based OS Login for granular user authentication (eliminating management of static SSH keys).
+- Secure Access Management: Deployment of a hardened Bastion Host serving as the single point of entry, utilizing IAM-based OS Login for granular user authentication (eliminating management of static SSH keys).

 - Outbound Connectivity: Configuration of Cloud NAT to allow private instances to pull updates and patches without exposing public IP addresses.